 |Allows administrators to introduce overlapping functionality (chat, meetings, VOIP calling) in both Skype for Business and Teams to end users (allowing for side-by-side functionality), as well as new capabilities (Teams and Channels) in Teams.||Allows administrators to introduce select functionality of Teams to end users (Teams and Channels), without providing same functionality that also exists in Skype for Business.|

-If you are unable to follow supported methods for migrating your Skype for Business Server users to Teams, it would be possible to transition your users to Teams by removing Skype for Business Server and all related user attributes in Active Directory.
-Once the users Azure Active Directory attributes have been cleared of the Skype for Business Server attributes and DNS records have been re-pointed to Microsoft 365 or Office 365, it would then be possible to license the users in Microsoft 365 or Office 365 and upgrade them to Teams.
+If you're unable to follow supported methods for migrating your Skype for Business Server users to Teams, it would be possible to transition your users to Teams by removing Skype for Business Server and all related user attributes in Active Directory.
+Once the users Microsoft Entra attributes have been cleared of the Skype for Business Server attributes and DNS records have been re-pointed to Microsoft 365 or Office 365, it would then be possible to license the users in Microsoft 365 or Office 365 and upgrade them to Teams.

-With the cutover migration, contact data and meetings data will not be migrated from on premises environment to Microsoft Teams.
+With the cutover migration, contact data and meetings data won't be migrated from on premises environment to Microsoft Teams.

 Decide the required additional work to complete your upgrade journey.